 remission, or if they reconsider their decision to pursue curative treatment,

-patients can be discharged from hospice.
-If hospice care is needed again,
+patients can revoke services at any time.
+If hospice care is needed in

-we can re-enroll the patient on the program.
+the future, we can re-enroll the patient for care.